guideguide/grid-notation/SPEC.md

 > ~[*[&lt;multiplier&gt;]]

 A wildcard command is represented by a tilde `~`.
-Any area within a grid that remains after all of the arbitrary commands have been calculated will be evenly distributed amongst the wildcards present in a grid.
+Any area within a grid that remains after all of the explicit commands have been calculated will be evenly distributed amongst the wildcards present in a grid.

 #### Examples